 Sugarcane, Saccharum Officinarium, is a tropical grass that is planted vegetatively, using whole stalks of cane.
 In Louisiana, the stalks are planted in rows during the fall.
 They will begin to grow in the spring and mature into stalks over the late summer.
-Sugarcane beings to grow very fast after the last threat of a freeze is over, but cane grows fastest during the hot summer months.
+Sugarcane begins to grow fast after the last freeze is over, but grows fastest during the hot summer months.
 Sugarcane harvesting begins in late September and continues through early January.
-Large machines called combine harvesters cut the standing cane into pieces called billets and loads the billets into wagons and trailers.
+Large machines called combine harvesters cut the standing cane into pieces called billets and load the billets into wagons and trailers.
 The cane is brought to the sugar mill for grinding.

 At the mill, the sugarcane stalks are washed and cut into shreds by rotating knives.
 Then, rollers crush the juice out of the shredded pulp.
 This juice contains the sugar we enjoy today.
 There are three steps that turn this juice into golden raw sugar.
-Step one is purification.
-This is where the sugar juice is purified through a process called clarification.
+Step one is purification, where the sugar juice is purified through a process called clarification.
 Clarification removes non-sugar plant materials like wax, fats and gums naturally present in all plant cells.
 Step two is evaporation, which is when the sugar juice is filtered.
 The juice is then boiled to remove the water in a process called evaporation.
 This leaves behind a clear, colorless syrup.
-Lastly, step three is crystallization.
+Step three is crystallization.
 In this step, as the water evaporates from the syrup, sugar crystals begin to form.
 These crystals are sent to a centrifuge.
 This machine works like the spin cycle on your washing machine.
 As it spins faster and faster, sugar crystals are washed, leaving behind golden, raw sugar.
-There are only 11 sugar mills in Louisiana.
-In 2018, sugarcane was grown on 470,000 acres.
+There are 11 sugar mills in Louisiana.
+In 2018, farmers grew sugarcane on 470,000 acres.

-By-products of sugarcane are the final, or blackstrap, molasses used primarily in livestock feed, and the stalk residue known as bagasse (BAG-ass).
+By-products of sugarcane are the final, or blackstrap, molasses primarily used in livestock feed, and the stalk residue known as bagasse.
 Bagasse is used for making a building material that resembles board, known as “Celotex.”

 Sugar, or sucrose, is a carbohydrate that occurs naturally in every fruit and vegetable.
 It is a product of photosynthesis.
 Sugar is pure and 100 percent natural.
 It has only 16 calories per teaspoon and zero fat grams.